fygar256/general-assembler-axx/README.md

 ### Testing some instructions on some processors

-Because this is a test, the binary is different from the actual code.
+This is a test, so the binary is different from the actual code.

 ```test.axx
 /* test